samuelgonsalves/blog/source/_posts/alexa-skill-post.md

 ### Basics

-The Alexa developer console allows you to setup a skill and acts as the user facing piece of your Alexa skill.
+The Alexa developer console allows you to setup a skill and acts as the user facing portion of your Alexa skill.
-The skill invokes an AWS lambda to respond to requests.
+The skill invokes an AWS lambda to respond to user requests.
 The Alexa skill interacts with the AWS lambda function, passing information back and forth.

+{% asset_img alexa-visual.png Alexa Skill Flow %}

+In the illustration above:
+Assuming the user has already invoked the skill (by saying something like "Alexa, open weather predictor"), a user then asks the skill what's the weather in a city.
+Alexa then identifies what user defined intents correspond to the phrase, in this case GetWeatherIntent and slots (if applicable) like San Francisco.
+It sends a request to an AWS lambda function that can respond to it.
+The function can call an external API to get the temperature in San Francisco and then respond to the user.

 ### Alexa Developer Console

 In the Alexa developer console, you can create a new skill.
-While in the console, it's useful to understand what Intents, Utterances and Slots are as they form the basis of your skill.
+It's useful to understand what the terms- Intents, Utterances and Slots mean as they form the basis of your skill.
 **Intents:** Simply put, intents are commands that Alexa can understand.
 Intents that you create are custom intents, and Amazon has built-in intents as well.
-**Slots:** Slots are parts of an intent that get mapped to a slot value that can be used in code.
+**Slots:** Slots are parts of an intent that get mapped to a slot value that can be used in your AWS lambda.
 **Utterances:** These are phrases that you can use to invoke an intent.

 Let's break this up with an example.